gnosischain/report_agent/README.md

 The model receives **raw tables** (CSV) plus neutral context (schema, meta, optional dbt docs), then decides how to analyze, visualize, and summarize — **no precomputed metrics**.
 Each run produces:

 * Per-metric HTML reports with BD-friendly narrative and plots.
-* An optional portfolio summary HTML that highlights the most important metrics.
+* A unified weekly report HTML that synthesizes findings across all metrics.

 ---